 - Entries must be at least 48 pages total (suggested length: 48 to 100 pages).

-• Entries must be submitted in manuscript form (or page proofs) so that the jury can compare them without considering the books’ design.
+- Entries must be submitted in manuscript form (or page proofs) so the jury can review them without considering the books’ design.
 Galleys will not be accepted.

 - Publishers must send four copies of each manuscript.
 The author’s name should not be included in running heads or appear on any page, so that the manuscript can be read blind.
 Acknowledgements may be included.

-• Submissions are welcome from small presses, university presses, and trade publishers that have previously published at least four volumes of poetry.
+- Submissions are welcome from small presses, university presses, and trade publishers that have previously published at least four books of poetry.

 - Translations and new editions of previously published books are not eligible.

-• The Academy of American Poets agrees to purchase approximately 1,000 copies of the winning book for distribution to its members.
-The Academy may purchase additional copies of the book for its own use, but not for resale.
-No royalties will be paid to the author on the copies purchased by the Academy.
-The publisher agrees to sell to the Academy the number of copies requested at a standard paper, printing, and binding, or at-cost discount.
+- The Academy of American Poets agrees to purchase approximately one thousand copies of the winning book for distribution to its members.
+The Academy of American Poets may purchase additional copies of the book for its own use, but not for resale.
+No royalties will be paid to the author on the copies purchased by the Academy of American Poets.
+The publisher agrees to sell to the Academy of American Poets the number of copies requested at a standard paper, printing, and binding, or at-cost discount.

-• The publisher agrees to announce and publish the winning book as the Academy of American Poets James Laughlin Award Winner.
+- The publisher agrees to announce and publish the winning book as the Academy of American Poets James Laughlin Award Winner.
 The publisher also agrees to include a seal on all of the books, identifying the winning book as such.
-The Academy will provide the publisher with the seal design as an electronic file.
+The Academy of American Poets will provide the publisher with the seal design as an electronic file.
 Any subsequent reprintings of the book must comply with the aforementioned stipulations.